glimpse-editor/getglimpse-web/content/posts/kicking-off-a-new-year.md

 Check out our [Contribute](/contribute/) page for social media and news links to follow our progress.

 ## Download Figures Update
 Glimpse Image Editor 0.1.0 was released on Friday 22nd November 2019.
-The feedback we have had from end users has been positive, and we are actively working on translation bugs that have been reported to us.
+The feedback we have had from end users has been mostly positive, and we are actively working on the translation bugs that have been reported to us.
 [Release Notes](/glimpse-0-1-0-release-notes/)

-These figures were correct at the time of publication, when we estimated there had been around 7600 downloads so far.
+These download figures were correct at the time of publication.
+We estimated there has been around 7600 downloads so far.

 Our Windows release has been downloaded 3700 times.
 [Source](http://www.somsubhra.com/github-release-stats/?username=glimpse-editor&repository=Glimpse)
 Our Linux release on Flathub has been downloaded 2100 times.
 [Source](https://gitlab.com/ahayzen/flathub-api-stats-generator)